thankful-ai/yeoman/README.md

   value since they're in the dns a-records, unless you automatically manage dns too. you should check health of reverse proxies through external health checks...

+- We will use DNS and automatically publish and keep A-records up-to-date.
+This is needed to reboot the servers every day for security updates, particularly in SRP.
+Internal IPs will be published on a public DNS server (different domain) which is maybe not 100% ideal but simplifies things by a huge amount in terms of internal TLS and DNS -- can just behave like the normal public network.
+- Secrets and env management will be done by yeoman.
+- I dislike the fly.toml file existing locally but state also existing server-side.
+Complexity to sync those two things is very high!